AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Neuro-Symbolic Friction Learning

-We use the Stribeck Model \citep{armstrong1995canudas} to define friction, which describes the relationship between friction coefficient and the wheel skidding velocity when losing traction on the ground, capturing the transition from static to kinetic friction.
-It accurately represents real-world frictional behaviors, incorporating both the Stribeck and viscous effects, making it particularly suitable for modeling conditions with various tire slip speeds.
-Denote the wheel skidding speed, measured by the relative speed between the tire and ground, as $v_{rel}$.
-The friction coefficient $\mu$ can be computed as
+\bl{Instead of directly predicting frictional forces, which depend on instantaneous motion states and control inputs, our approach focuses on estimating the terrain-specific friction coefficients that remain invariant to vehicle dynamics.
+These coefficients describe the intrinsic contact properties of a terrain and can be inferred from its visual and geometric appearance.
+Our perception module leverages a neural network to process visual inputs and regress continuous coefficients that characterize the frictional behavior of each terrain pixel.} By predicting continuous coefficients rather than discrete terrain categories as in prior works \citep{vulpi2021recurrent, ewen2022these}, our model can generalize beyond a fixed set of terrain types in real-world conditions.

+\bl{To enable real-time operation, we accumulate and project online LiDAR and camera data to generate local bird’s-eye view (BEV) images and height patches, which serve as the four-channel network inputs $\mathbf{X}_{\text{in}}$, following the method of \cite{triest2022tartandrive}.} The outputs $\mathbf{S}_{\text{pred}}$ are defined in the Stribeck model space \citep{armstrong1995canudas} to characterize the varying frictional conditions. \bl{The Stribeck model is widely regarded as more accurate than the conventional Coulomb model \citep{popov2017coulomb} because it regards the transition from static to dynamic friction (the Stribeck effect) and incorporates viscous damping.} In the Stribeck model, the effective friction coefficient $\mu$ can be computed as a function of the wheel skidding speed $v_{\text{rel}}$ (relative speed between tire and ground), parameterized by four terrain-related coefficients $\{\mu_s, \mu_d, v_S, \mu_v\}$:

-where $v_S$ is the Stribeck velocity and $\mu_s$, $\mu_d$, and $\mu_v$ represent the static, dynamic, and viscous coefficients, respectively.
-Each terrain type typically has unique values for these parameters.
-Specifically, $\mu_s$ represents the friction coefficient before the wheel begins to slide and is typically higher than $\mu_d$, the coefficient during sliding.
-The parameter $v_S$ defines the threshold sliding speed marking the transition from static to dynamic friction, while $\mu_v$ characterizes the fluid resistance experienced by the wheel.
-We denote the set of Stribeck coefficients as $\mathbf{S}=\{\mu_s, \mu_d, v_S, \mu_v\}$.
-An example illustrating learned friction curves can be found in \fref{fig:stribeck}.
+where $\mu_s$ represents the static friction coefficient before the wheel begins to slide, $\mu_d$ denotes the dynamic friction coefficient for full sliding, $v_S$ defines the threshold sliding speed marking the transition from static to dynamic friction, and $\mu_v$ characterizes the viscous resistance. \bl{Example of a Stribeck curve is illustrated in \fref{fig:example_stribeck}, which depicts the relationship between the effective friction coefficient and tire sliding velocity.} Typically, each terrain type corresponds to a distinct set of Stribeck coefficients.
+The neural network predicts Stribeck coefficients $\mathbf{S}_{\text{pred}} \triangleq \{\mu_s, \mu_d, v_S, \mu_v\}$ based on the visual and geometrical features.